collections_bookmark Part of Final Fantasy

 How often is Drowned Catacomb drawn in a Commander game?

-What turn does Drowned Catacomb usually get played?
+What turn does Drowned Catacomb typically hit the battlefield?

 Is Drowned Catacomb legal in Commander?

-Yes, Drowned Catacomb is legal and unrestricted in Commander, as well as in Legacy, Modern, Pioneer, Vintage, Historic, and several other formats.
+Yes.
+Drowned Catacomb is legal and unrestricted in Commander, as well as in Legacy, Modern, Pioneer, Vintage, Historic, and several other formats.
 It is not legal in Standard, Pauper, or Pauper Commander.
+Its color identity is Blue-Black, so it can only be included in Commander decks whose commander also has that color identity.

 Which commanders run Drowned Catacomb most often?